kcelestinomaria/DBIT-116533-IntroToProg/README.md

 - Assignment 1 is not in this repository, but can be found in this separate repository(https://github.com/kcelestinomaria/DBIT-116533-ASSIGN) as it was requested separately during its submission

+The following are the credentials of the student who worked on this repo and its contents:
+1. Student No. - 116533
+2. Student Name - Kariuki, Celestine

 DBIT, 116533, Introduction To Programming, Strathmore University

+Copyright @ 2023